shamlanazar/Colour-Detection-using-OpenCV/README.md

 ## Modules Used
 - **OpenCV:** Utilized for image processing and colour recognition.
-- **Data Calculation:** Implemented distance calculation to determine the closest colour match.
+- **Pandas:** Employed for data manipulation and storage in the project